 The District is already experiencing the impacts of climate change.
 Climate change refers to long-term changes in global temperature, precipitation, wind patterns, and other aspects of climate.
 These global changes have serious consequences for the District.
-In the past few years, the District has seen record-breaking extreme weather (like heat waves and snowstorms), higher tides caused by rising sea level, heavy rains and flooding, and warmer average temperatures and two to three times as many dangerously hot days.
+In the past several years, the District has seen record-breaking extreme weather (like heat waves and snowstorms), higher tides caused by rising sea level, heavy rains and flooding, warmer average temperatures, and two to three times as many dangerously hot days than in decades past.

 Climate Ready DC 2.0

-DOEE and the Homeland Security and Emergency Management Agency are currently developing Climate Ready DC 2.0, an update to the original plan released in 2016.
+The Department of Energy and Environment (DOEE) and the Homeland Security and Emergency Management Agency (HSEMA), are currently developing Climate Ready DC 2.0, an update to the original plan released in 2016.
 Climate Ready DC 2.0 will also serve as an update to the Climate Action goal of Resilient DC, originally published in 2019.

-As part of this initiative, HSEMA and DOEE published an interactive web page that describes the extreme weather the District of Columbia is facing and how the District is preparing for these changes:
+As part of this initiative, HSEMA and DOEE published a series of interactive web pages that describe the extreme weather the District of Columbia is facing and how the District is preparing for these changes:

 Keep Cool DC